Written by Clare (she/her) and Chloe (she/her), students

 In either case, you'll want to use your résumé to highlight skills or knowledge that are relevant to the job you're applying to.

-So, I hope those tips help to get you started!
-Your first year of university can be very busy and will go by quickly, so you’ll be glad you’ve already started the process of creating a great résumé.
+So, I hope these tips help to get you started!
+Your first year of university can be very busy and will go by quickly, so you’ll be glad to have already started the process of creating a great résumé for co-op or other career opportunities.

 And remember, in building a résumé you'll definitely go through a trial and error process, but eventually you’ll have a shining document that shows off all your best qualities.